 How to Change Hardware on a Dresser

-This same method applies if you are wanting to change the size of the drawer pull or if you want to change the drawer pull for a knob.
+This method is my very favorite way – this is basically updating the piece with new knobs and changing its entire look.
+This same method applies if you want to change the size of the drawer pull or if you want to change it to a knob.

 A lot of old furniture has hardware with odd or large sizes.
-And those sizes are usually not available in new manufactured hardware.
+And those sizes are usually not available in newly manufactured ones.
 Or they don’t offer the style you want in that size.
+So, it’s very common to fill in the old holes and make new ones to accommodate the new hardware.

 What filler is best to fill hardware holes?